komuw/django-api-lambda/Readme.md

-# ussd lambda
+# django api lambda

-A simple example showing how to run a ussd app (or any django[1] app really) in AWS lambda using up[2].
+A simple example showing how to run a django[1] app in AWS lambda using up[2].

 ## Deploy